 When you were the victim of this error, you might be interested in filing a claim against the party who was negligent.
 A driver’s error could prove their negligence and lead to your lawyer proving they were at fault for what happened.
 That will be the most crucial reason to hire a car accident lawyer—they’ll work to prove the other party made an error and was negligent.

 One of the main ways your car accident attorney will work to prove the other party was at fault for what happened is by collecting evidence.
 Those pieces of evidence will likely involve proof of the error the driver made behind the wheel.
 Evidence like traffic camera videos, witness statements, and police reports will show the other driver made an error and caused your wreck.

 You can count on a car accident lawyer to help protect your rights when another person’s error caused an accident that harmed you.
 They’ll work to prove the other party’s fault and determine how driver error factored into what happened.

 Buckingham Barrera Vega Law Firm Will Help You

 After an accident caused by human error, you’re likely feeling lost and unsure where to go for help.
 You want to focus on healing physically and emotionally, and might not want to take the time and effort to work toward financial recovery.
-But our Albuquerque car accident lawyer is here to handle the legal side of things so you don’t have to worry.
+But our accident lawyers are here to handle the legal side of things so you don’t have to worry.